jiamingluuu/notes/database/DDIA.md

 ## 6. Partition
 - *Partition* are defined in such a way that each piece of data belongs to exactly one partition.
+- The goal of partitioning is to spread the data and query load evenly across multiple machine, avoiding hot spots.
 - Partition improves the scalability of a system as large dataset can be distributed across many disks, and the query load can be distributed across many processors.